ABMS provides you with easy and user-friendly ONLINE SUBMISSION OF ARTICLES on its web site.

 The title page should carry

-The abstract should state the Objective: purpose of the study or investigation; Methodology: study design, place and duration of study, basic procedures as selection of study subjects or laboratory animals, observational and analytical methods; Results: main findings giving- specific data and their statistical significance, if possible and Conclusion: the principal conclusion.
+The abstract should state the Objective: purpose of the study or investigation; Methodology: study design, place and duration of study, basic procedures such as selection of study subjects or laboratory animals, observational and analytical methods; Results: main findings giving- specific data and their statistical significance, if possible and Conclusion: the principal conclusion.
 It should emphasize new and important aspects of the study or observations.

-Below the abstract authors should pro- vide, and identify as such, 3 to 10 Key words or short phrases that will assist indexers in cross-indexing the article and may be published with the abstract.
+Below the abstract authors should provide, and identify as such, 3 to 10 Key words or short phrases that will assist indexers in cross-indexing the article and may be published with the abstract.
 Terms from the Medical Subject Headings (MeSH) list of Index Medicus should be used.
-If suitable MeSH-terms are not yet available for recently introduced terms, present terms may be used.
+If suitable MeSH terms are not yet available for recently introduced terms, present terms may be used.

 State the purpose of the article and summarize the rationale for the study or observation.
 Give only strictly pertinent references and do not include data or conclusions from the work being reported.

 Describe your selection of the observational or experimental subjects (patients or laboratory animals, including controls) clearly.
 Identify the age, sex, and other important characteristics of the subjects.
 Because the relevance of such variables as age, sex, and ethnicity to the object of research is not always clear, authors should explicitly justify them when they are included in a study report.
 The guiding principle should be clarity about how and why a study was done in a particular way.
 For example, authors should explain why only subjects of certain ages were included or why women were excluded.
-Authors should avoid terms such as “race,” which lacks precise biological meaning, and use alter- native descriptors such as “ethnicity” or “ethnic group” instead.
+Authors should avoid terms such as “race,” which lacks precise biological meaning, and use alternative descriptors such as “ethnicity” or “ethnic group” instead.
 Authors should specify carefully what the descriptors mean, and tell exactly how the data were collected (for example, what terms were used in survey forms, whether the data were self-reported or assigned by others, etc.).
-Identify the methods, apparatus (give the manufacturer’s name and ad- dress in parentheses), and procedures in sufficient detail to allow other workers to reproduce the results.
+Identify the methods, apparatus (give the manufacturer’s name and address in parentheses), and procedures in sufficient detail to allow other workers to reproduce the results.
 Give references to established methods, including statistical methods (see below); provide references and brief descriptions for methods that have been published but are not well known; describe new or substantially modified methods, give reasons for using them, and evaluate their limitations.
 Identify precisely all drugs and chemicals used, including generic name(s), dose(s), and route(s) of administration.
 Reports of randomized clinical trials should present information on all major study elements, including the protocol (study population, interventions or exposures, outcomes, and the rationale for statistical analysis), assignment of interventions (methods of randomization, concealment of allocation to treatment groups), and the method of masking (blinding).
 Authors submitting review manuscripts should include a section describing the methods used for locating, selecting, extracting, and synthesizing data.
 These methods should also be summarized in the abstract.

 Describe statistical methods with enough detail to enable a knowledgeable reader with access to the original data to verify the reported results.
 When possible, quantify findings and present them with appropriate indicators of measurement error or uncertainty (such as confidence intervals).
 Avoid relying solely on statistical hypothesis testing, such as the use of P values, which fails to convey important quantitative information.
 Discuss the eligibility of experimental subjects.
-Give de- tails about randomization.
+Give details about randomization.
 Describe the methods for and success of any blinding of observations.
 Report the complications of treatment, if any.
 Give numbers of observations and report losses to observation (such as dropouts from a clinical trial).
 References for the design of the study and statistical methods should be to standard works when possible (with pages stated) rather than to papers in which the designs or methods were originally reported.
 Specify any general-use computer programs used.
 Put a general description of methods in the Methods section.
 When data are summarized in the Results section, specify the statistical methods used to analyze them.
 Restrict tables and figures to those needed to explain the argument of the paper and to assess its support.
 Use graphs as an alternative to tables with many entries; do not duplicate data in graphs and tables.
 Avoid nontechnical uses of technical terms in statistics, such as “random” (which implies a randomizing device), “normal,” “significant,” “correlations,” and “sample.”
 Define statistical terms, abbreviations, and most symbols.

 Present your results in logical sequence in the text, tables, and illustrations.
 Do not repeat in the text all the data in the tables or illustrations; emphasize or summarize only important observations.

 Emphasize the new and important aspects of the study and the conclusions that follow from them.
 Do not repeat in detail data or other material given in the Introduction or the Results section.
 Include in the Discussion section the implications of the findings and their limitations, including implications for future research.
 Relate the observations to other relevant studies.
 Link the conclusions with the goals of the study but avoid unqualified statements and conclusions not completely supported by the data.
 In particular, authors should avoid making statements on economic benefits and costs unless their manuscript includes economic data and analysis.
 Avoid claiming priority and alluding to work that has not been completed.
-State new hypothesis when warranted, but clearly label them as such.
+State new hypotheses when warranted, but clearly label them as such.
 Recommendations, when appropriate, may be included.

-List all contributors who do not meet the criteria for authorship, such as a person who provided purely technical help, writing assistance, or a department chair who provided only general support.
+List all contributors who do not meet the criteria for authorship, such as a person who provided purely technical help, or writing assistance, or a department chair who provided only general support.
 Financial and material support should also be acknowledged.
 Groups of persons who have contributed materially to the paper but whose contributions do not justify authorship may be listed under a heading such as “clinical investigators” or “participating investigators,” and their function or contribution should be described for example, “served as scientific advisors,” “critically reviewed the study proposal,” “collected data,” or “provided and cared for study patients.”
 Because readers may infer their endorsement of the data and conclusions, all persons must have given written permission to be acknowledged.

 References should be numbered consecutively in the order in which they are first mentioned in the text.
 Identify references in text, tables, and legends by Arabic numerals in parentheses.
-References cited only in tables or figures legends should be numbered in accor- dance with the sequence established by the first identification in the text of the particular table or figure.
+References cited only in tables or figure legends should be numbered in accordance with the sequence established by the first identification in the text of the particular table or figure.
 Use the style of the examples below, which are based on the formats used by the NLM in Index Medicus.
 The titles of journals should be abbreviated according to the style used in Index Medicus.
 Consult the List of Journals Indexed in Index Medicus, published annually as a separate publication by the library and as a list in the January issue of Index Medicus.
-The list can also be obtained through the library’s web site.
+The list can also be obtained through the library’s website.
 Avoid using abstracts as references.
 References to papers accepted but not yet published should be designated as “in press” or “forthcoming”; authors should obtain written permission to cite such papers as well as verification that they have been accepted for publication.
 Information from manuscripts submitted but not accepted should be cited in the text as “unpublished observations” with written permission from the source.
 Avoid citing a “personal communication” unless it provides essential information not available from a public source, in which case the name of the person and date of communication should be cited in parentheses in the text.
-For scientific articles, authors should obtain written permission and confirmation of accuracy from the source of a personal communication.
+For scientific articles, authors should obtain written permission and confirmation of accuracy from the source of personal communication.
 The references must be verified by the author(s) against the original documents.
 The Uniform Requirements style (the Vancouver style) is based largely on an ANSI standard style adapted by the NLM for its databases.
-Notes have been added where Vancouver style differs from the style now used by NLM.
+Notes have been added where Vancouver's style differs from the style now used by NLM.

-Up to six authors: Alam JM, Baig JA, Mahmood SR, Sultana I, Shaheen R, Waheed A. Evaluation of urinary pro- tein to creatinine ratio as a predictor of end-stage renal disease.
+Up to six authors: Alam JM, Baig JA, Mahmood SR, Sultana I, Shaheen R, Waheed A. Evaluation of urinary protein to creatinine ratio as a predictor of end-stage renal disease.
 KUST Med J 2009; 1(1): 2-5.

 The Cardiac Society of Australia and New Zealand.
 Clinical exercise stress testing.
 Safety and performance guidelines.
 Med J Aust 1996;164:282-4.